QuaSi-Software/resie/README.md

 1. Switch into project directory: `cd /path/to/repo`
 1. Start the julia REPL with `julia`
 1. Switch to the package REPL with `]` (no enter necessary)
-1. Activate the environment and precompile Resie with `activate .`
+1. Activate the project environment: `activate .`
+1. Add required packages: `add ColorSchemes Debugger Infiltrator JSON PlotlyJS ResumableFunctions Test`
 1. Exit out of the package REPL with shortcut `Ctrl+c`
 1. Exit out of the julia REPL with `exit()`

 ## Usage

 1. Switch into project directory: `cd /path/to/resie`
-1. Run the simulation with `julia --project=. src/Resie.jl examples/example_two_sector.json`
+1. Run the simulation with `julia --project=. src/resie-cli.jl examples/example_two_sector.json`
 1. Outputs of the example projects can be found in `output/out.csv` and `output/info_dump.md`

 ## Testing